Navigating the CHOW (Change of Ownership): Medicare & Licensure Pitfalls

 3. State Notification: Does your state require a 90-day pre-notification before a sale?

 Don't let red tape kill your exit.
 Let’s review your compliance status before you go to market.
+See available home care agencies — view our current listings.

 Next